marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 f) Time out
 -------------

 In each stage, you can define a maximum time participants have to complete the stage.
-This is useful to keep up the pace of the experiment.
-If a participant does not finish in time, he or she can be directed towards a different stage in the game or to the standard time out page which shows the following message:
+This is useful to keep up the pace of the experiment (avoiding long waiting times, which risk droupouts).
+If a participant does not respond in time, they can be directed towards a different stage in the experiment, or to the standard time out page which shows the following message:

 .. warning:: You did not make a decision before the time was up.
 You have been removed from the HIT.
 You can close down this window.

 g) Kicked out by experimenter
 -------------------------------

-In the control panel, experimenters can kickout participants by entering their player number.
-They receive the following message and get their show-up fee.
-The values between $ signs are filled by the values set in the parameters.
+In the control panel (top-right menu), experimenters can remove participants by entering their player number and click 'terminate player'.
+They receive the following message and get their show-up fee:

 .. warning:: Unfortunately, this HIT was terminated for a technical reason!
 You cannot continue.
 You will receive your guaranteed participation fee of $ $participationFee$.
 To collect your earnings, please fill out this random code on MTurk:
                 **$randomid$** Once you have filled out this code, you can close this window.
                 Thank you for your participation.

-.. note:: This features should be used with care.
-It is mainly intened when technical problems appear.
+.. note:: the values between $ signs are filled by the values set in the [LINK--->parameters <---LINK].
+Terminating participants should, of course, be done with care.
+This feature is intended for cases in which technical problems occur.

 h) No re-entering possible
 ---------------------------

-If participants try to re-enter after being kicked out, they are also informed that they cannot participate in the experiment anymore.
+If participants try to re-enter after being removed from the experiment, they are informed that they cannot participate in the experiment anymore.

 .. warning:: You are currently not logged in.
 You cannot participate in the HIT.